Using the /trace endpoint

 }

-If you send this situation to your country-template model web API or try it out on the /trace endpoint in the Swagger interface, you get the following response composed of three sections:
+If this situation to is sent to the country-template model web API or the /trace endpoint in the Swagger interface, it will return the following response composed of three sections:

 • entitiesDescription: lists the persons and how they belong to the model group entities,